nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 While the alternative design seems more appropriate than our current design, we deem it less feasible to implement due to our project's time constraint.
 Furthermore, the performance difference is negligible as our average user does not have enough flashcards to cause noticeable performance degradation.
 Nevertheless, we intend to prioritize the implementation of the alternative design in future iterations, as time and resources permit.

+### Implementation of UI

+The UI consists of the `DeckPanel` on the left and the `CardPanel` on the right, along with `CommandBox` and `ResultDisplay`on the bottom. `CommandBox` and `ResultDisplay` are in fixed positions and do not get shifted around or removed in any use case.

+`DeckPanel` and `CardPanel` display modifiable `DeckElement` and `CardElement` objects that are stored as `Javafx ObservableList<>` elements.
+When these objects are added, deleted, or edited by the user, the changes are reflected immediately in the UI.

+Initially, when the user launches Powercards, `DeckPanel` will display all `DeckElement` objects and `CardPanel` displays all `CardElement` objects.
+They can be modified through commands such as `findDecks`,`findCards`, `editCard`, etc.

+When the user starts a review, the left `DeckPanel` is replaced with a `ReviewStatsPanel` to display the relevant information generated during the review.
+The `CardElement` objects on the right `CardPanel` are replaced with a single `CardElement` object from the selected deck to review.

+The flip command (`p`) will toggle between the corresponding `FlippedReviewElement` and `UnflippedReviewElement` of the single displayed `CardElement`.

 --------------------------------------------------------------------------------------------------------------------

 ## **Documentation, logging, testing, configuration, dev-ops**